 For decades, the Mai-Kai has been considered a “Tiki temple” by mid-century and poly-pop enthusiasts and can now take claim of being named an official South Florida landmark.
-In November 2013, it became the first commercial property to receive historic designation from the city of Oakland Park, FL.
-This designation, granted by the city Historic Preservation Board, is credit to the landmark’s history and period architecture.
-The Mai-Kai is now seeking National Historic Registry status.
+In 2014, the Mai-Kai was granted National Historic Registry status and in November 2013, it became the first commercial property to receive historic designation from the city of Oakland Park, FL.
+Both appointments are a credit to the landmark’s history and period architecture.

 The Mai-Kai… it’s hard to describe, as so many thoughts and emotions come to mind when thinking of this mid-century icon.
 Upon arriving and driving over the wood-planked bridge, you realize you are entering another world of enchantment and beauty.

 In the 1950s two brothers from the Chicago area, Bob and Jack Thornton, set their sights on building one of the most amazing Polynesian restaurants in the world.
 As Bob Thornton told The Miami Herald in 1974, “The region generally was on the move, and Fort Lauderdale had no specialty restaurants outside of steak houses.”
 After Bob left the Armed Forces and Jack left college, the brothers trained at bars pouring drinks and toured all the leading Polynesian restaurants in the country, including Hawaii.
 With $100,000 of theirs and their parents’ money, a reluctantly granted bank loan and two of the top men from Don the Beachcomber in Chicago (2nd Head Bartender, Mariano Licudine and Master Chef, Kenny Lee) the brothers managed to open the Mai-Kai in December 1956 on a barely populated slice of U.S. 1 in Fort Lauderdale, FL.